 This was made out of map paper, and made a great focal point above the seating chart.
 Although it was a bit tricky to tell that it was made from maps, at least I knew!

 These “set the stage” for the overall feel of the big day, and gave our guests a little taste as to what our wedding day would be like.
 They were printed to look like actual postcards, per below:

 I chose a map with colors that fit our wedding scheme, and had my friend who is a graphic designer create these beauties.
 In addition to the actual invitation, I printed off map paper, and cut them into envelope liners so that each invitation had a beautiful map inlay.

 Church Ceremony Programs

 Remember to go for consistency!
 The programs were the same map and font that were on our invitations.

 Thank you for taking the time to read this post.
-Please let me know in the comments if this helped you to plan your wedding or event theme!
-For any questions pertaining to where I purchased certain items, etc. please email me!
+For questions about where I purchased certain items, please email me: michelle at greatwidetravel.com